stacks-network/docs/_core/smart/tutorial.md

 {% include note.html content="This tutorial uses a developer preview release of the <a href='https://testnet-explorer.blockstack.org/'>Stacks 2.0 Explorer</a>.
 Please feel free to report issues or request enhancements on the <a href='https://github.com/blockstack/explorer/issues/new'>blockstack/explorer</a> repository.
 For more details about this release, see the <a href='https://forum.blockstack.org/t/explore-the-stacks-2-0-testnet-with-the-new-explorer-developer-preview/10889'>Explore the Stacks 2.0 Testnet</a> post in the Blockstack forums." %}

 Open up the [Stacks 2.0 Explorer Sandbox view](https://testnet-explorer.blockstack.org/sandbox).
+The Explorer Sandbox is a web-enabled view of the Testnet blockchain, and has tools for validating contracts, testing out transactions, and generating Testnet STX tokens.
+Here, we will run the code from `hello-world` right in the browser and create blockchain transactions right in the browser.

-You will be asked to sign in with a Blockstack account, so you can sign transactions when interacting with the Blockchain.
+You will be asked to sign in with or sign up for a Blockstack ID, which creates a new STX address for you on the Testnet blockchain.
 Follow the steps on the screen to complete the process.

 ![The faucet tab of the Stacks 2.0 Testnet Explorer](images/faucet.png)

 Once completed, you will see the Sandbox screen and a confirmation, indicating you were provided with a new STX address for testing purposes.

-## Step 2: Obtaining STX tokens
+## Obtain STX tokens

 Uploading and calling smart contracts requires fees to be paid to the network to process the transactions.
-For this tutorial, we will limit out interaction to the Testnet, which comes with the capability to request STX tokens that can be used to pay the fees ("STX faucet").
+The Testnet Explorer features the capability to request STX tokens that can be used to pay the fees ("STX faucet").

 Still on the first screen of the Sandbox, you will notice that you are looking at the ["STX faucet"](https://testnet-explorer.blockstack.org/sandbox?tab=faucet) tab.
 Your new STX address should already be prefilled.
 Hit "Submit" to request 0.5 STX to be transferred to your account.